xsynaptic/synaptic-lightroom-presets/readme.md

-# ASLR PRESETS 0.21
+# SYNAPTIC LIGHTROOM PRESETS 0.3

 This is a collection of presets for Adobe Lightroom 4+ that I regularly use in my post-processing workflow.
-I have included my old presets for Adobe Lightroom 3 but no longer support them and will eventually remove them from this repository.

 ## INSTALLATION